mouniraziz/MsKPRN/README.md

-###  This is a PyTorch implementation of Multi-Scale Kronecker-Product Relation Networks for Few-Shot Learning
+###  This is a PyTorch implementation of the paper: "Multi-Scale Kronecker-Product Relation Networks for Few-Shot Learning"

 ![ScreenShot](/images/framework.png)